edgio-docs/edgio-docs/src/pages/guides/prefetching.md

 });
 ```

+All prefetch function options can be found in its API Documentation [here](https://docs.layer0.co/docs/api/prefetch/modules/_window_prefetch_.html#prefetchconfiguration).

 ## React {/*react*/}

 The `{{ PACKAGE_NAME }}/react` package provides a `Prefetch` component that you can wrap around any link to prefetch the link when it becomes visible in the viewport: